-A seamless trespass: Germ cell migration across the seminiferous epithelium during spermatogenesis
+A seamless trespass: Germ cell migration across the seminiferous epithelium during spermatogenesis (PDF)

 Wang,Claire Q.F.; Cheng,Chuen-yan